Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: EXPIREMENT

 The second set tests the design of model architecture:

-\begin{itemize} \item \textbf{w/o T-RCr}: Depth images are processed by a 2D-GRU instead of terrain reconstructor, retaining the policy's memory without reconstructing the terrain. \item \textbf{w/o Prop}: Terrain reconstructor doesn't receive proprioception and relies solely on depth images. \item \textbf{w/o GRU}: Replace the GRU in terrain reconstructor with an MLP encoder, removing its ability to memorize terrain features. \end{itemize}
+\begin{itemize} \item \textbf{w/o T-RCr \cite{luo2024pie}}: Process depth images by a 2D-GRU instead of terrain reconstructor, retaining exteroceptive memory without heightmap reconstruction.
+Also serves as a comparison with previous work \cite{luo2024pie}, with slight adjustments\footnote{Involves relocating the GRU from the transformer's output to proprioception and vision encoders, with little impact on performance.} to network architecture to ensure fairness. \item \textbf{w/o Prop}: The terrain reconstructor doesn't receive proprioception and relies solely on depth images. \item \textbf{w/o GRU}: Replace GRU in terrain reconstructor with an MLP encoder to disable terrain feature memorization. \item \textbf{w/o Refine}: The terrain reconstructor output the rough heightmap to the locomotion policy without refinement. \end{itemize}

+Since previous works \cite{wang2024toward,luo2024pie} have fully evaluated the importance of implicit-explicit estimation, this component is not included.
+Additional ablation for the estimation of heightmap around feet w/o $\hat H^f_t$ is provided in Appendix\ref{appendixC}.